submarines-and/prowess/README.md

 # Prowess
 Addon that shows tooltip info if your mouseover target has a learnable pet ability.
+If your pet is summoned and already knows the ability, it will be hidden from the tooltip.
+I have not found a way to check if the hunter knows the ability (but has not taught the pet).
+If you know how to do this, please let me know.

+## Installing
+* Download this repository.
+* Rename the folder `prowess`.
+Remember to remove any excessive folders; there should only be one folder containing all the files.
-To install, download this repository, rename the folder `prowess`, and move to your `interface/addons` directory.
+* Move to your `interface/addons` directory.
+* Restart your game to load the addon.

 ## Supported abilities